 Leafy and historic Victoria Park is a designated conservation area in close proximity to both universities and the hospitals.
 It lies close to the amenities of the City Centre and other neighbouring district centres like Rusholme and Levenshulme.
-There are over 20 listed buildings in the area, including Victoria Baths - a heritage visitor centre based in a restored Victorian bathhouse.
-The site is now used as cultural asset for exhibitions, filming and performances and other activities.
+There are over 20 listed buildings in the area, including Victoria Baths, a heritage visitor centre based in a restored Victorian bathhouse.
+Both the Pakistani and Chinese consulate have offices in Victoria Park on Dickenson Road and Denison Road, respectively.

-Victoria Park is also home to the University of Manchester Victoria Park Campus.
-Both the Pakistani and Chinese consulate have offices in Victoria Park on Dickenson Road and Denison Road respectively.
+Victoria Park is also home to the University of Manchester's Victoria Park Campus.

-Did you know...Leader of the suffragette movement Emmeline Pankhurst was a resident at 60-62 Nelson Street - the birthplace of the Suffragette movement.
+Did you know the leader of the suffragette movement, Emmeline Pankhurst, was a resident at 60-62 Nelson Street?
+This was the birthplace of the Suffragette movement.